 Models vulnerability to build trust demonstrating the power of empathetic leadership and a human touch.

 Committed to change that is measurable, scalable, and sustainable through a deeply democratic process.

 Mary Beth Ferrante is a mom of 2 and advocate for creating inclusive workplaces for parents.
-She is the Founder & CEO of WRK/360, a platform designed to create workplace cultures that care through scalable leadership development programs that promote flexible work, empathetic leadership, and breaking down parental bias.
+She is the Founder & Managing Partner of WRK/360, a platform designed to create workplace cultures that care through scalable leadership development programs that promote flexible work, empathetic leadership, and breaking down parental bias.
 As a former SVP in the finance industry, she always valued growing her career and like so many other career-driven mamas, she was surprised to hit the Maternal Wall.
 Her own experience propelled her to dive deeper into maternal bias, to influence changes to workplace culture, and to advocate for a national paid leave policy.
 Her work has been featured in Forbes, Today, CNBC, Working Mother, FairyGodBoss, ScaryMommy, and more.